vAdyar/movie-recommendation/README.md

 # movie-recommendation
-Movie recommendation based on other movies which a user has watched.
+Movie recommendation based on other movies which a user has watched in a zone.